SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_III/index.md

 homepage: false
 ---

-Blayne Haggart.
-In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.* Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
+Haggart, Blayne.
+"Reflection III."
+In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*.
+Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
 213-218.
 Cham: Palgrave Macmillan, 2019.

 Blayne Haggart reflects on the chapters by Debora Halbert, and Jenna Harb and Kathryn Henne.